 Although Hurricanes generally move west, they can also move north, northeast and northwest.
 They are often unpredictable and you may notice that several different storm paths are forecast before a hurricane actually makes landfall.
 This is because many factors can change the course of a hurricane or cause it to strengthen or weaken.

 In fact, in 2005, Hurricane Katrina made landfall on the southeast coast of Florida as a Category 1 hurricane.
-From there, it continued to travel slightly south before heading west across the peninsula and moved into the warm waters of the Gulf of Mexico.
-It traveled north for several days, gathering size and power, finally pummeling into the Louisiana coastline as a large Category 3 Hurricane, with winds reaching 125 miles per hour.
+From there, it continued to travel slightly south before heading west across the peninsula and moving into the warm waters of the Gulf of Mexico.
+It traveled north for several days, gathering size and power, finally pummeling into the Louisiana coastline as a large Category 3 Hurricane.
+Its winds reached 125 miles per hour.

 When and Where Hurricanes Strike

-Hurricane season runs from June 1 to November 30, peaking from mid-August to late October.
-During that time, six hurricanes will form in the Atlantic Ocean, Caribbean Sea or Gulf of Mexico and two hurricanes will form in the Central Pacific Ocean.
-During a typical 2-year period, an average of three hurricanes will make landfall along the U.S. coastline, and one of them will be a Category 3 or higher.
+Hurricane season runs from June 1st to November 30th, peaking from mid-August to late October.
+During that time, an average of six hurricanes will form in the Atlantic Ocean, Caribbean Sea or Gulf of Mexico and two hurricanes will form in the Central Pacific Ocean.
+During a typical 2-year period, an average of three hurricanes will make landfall along the U.S. coastline and one of them will be a Category 3 or higher.

 The most hurricane-prone coastlines include: